kelayamatoz/Digital-Systems-Design-Lab/lab1.md

-# Laboratory Exercise 1: Getting Started with Digital Systems Design Using Spatial
+Getting Started with Digital Systems Design Using Spatial

 This is an introductory exercise that involves using Spatial controllers and memories to design circuits.
 In this section, you will build a few Spatial applications using the following elements: